 The result of the work of Jesus, as He sat, weary and hungry, at the well, was widespread in blessing.
 The one soul whom He sought to help became a means of reaching others and bringing them to the Saviour.
 This is ever the way that the work of God has made progress on the earth.
-Let your light shine, and other lights will be kindled.—Gospel Workers, 195.
+Let your light shine, and other lights will be kindled.—.

 It is the privilege of every soul to be a living channel through which God can communicate to the world the treasures of His grace, the unsearchable riches of Christ.
 There is nothing that Christ desires so much as agents who will represent to the world His Spirit and character.
 There is nothing that the world needs so much as the manifestation through humanity of the Saviour's love.
-All heaven is waiting for channels through which can be poured the holy oil to be a joy and blessing to human hearts.—Christ's Object Lessons, 419.
+All heaven is waiting for channels through which can be poured the holy oil to be a joy and blessing to human hearts.—.

 The followers of Christ are to be the light of the world; but God does not bid them make an effort to shine.
 He does not approve of any self-satisfied endeavor to display superior goodness.
 He desires that their souls shall be imbued with the principles of heaven; then, as they come

 When, in the midst of his blind error and prejudice, Saul was given a revelation of the Christ whom he was persecuting, he was placed in direct communication with the church, which is the light of the world.
 In this case, Ananias represents Christ, and also represents Christ's ministers upon the earth, who are appointed to act in His stead.
 In Christ's stead, Ananias touches the eyes of Saul, that they may receive sight.
 In Christ's stead, he places his hands upon him, and as he prays in Christ's name, Saul receives the Holy Ghost.
 All is done in the name and by the authority of Christ.
-Christ is the fountain; the church is the channel of communication.—The Acts of the Apostles, 122.
+Christ is the fountain; the church is the channel of communication.—.

 Those who should have been the light of the world have shed forth but feeble and sickly beams.
 What is light?
 It is piety, goodness, truth, mercy, love; it is the revealing of the truth in the character and life.
 The gospel is dependent on the personal piety of its believers for its aggressive power, and God has made provision through the death of His beloved Son, that every soul may be thoroughly furnished unto every good work.
 Every soul is to be a bright and shining light, showing forth the praises of Him who has called us out of darkness into His marvelous light.
 “We are laborers together with God.”
 Yes, laborers; that means doing earnest service in the vineyard of the Lord.
 There

 Hearts that respond to the influence of the Holy Spirit are the channels through which God's blessing flows.
 Were those who served God removed from the earth, and His Spirit withdrawn from among men, this world would be left to desolation and destruction, the fruit of Satan's dominion.
 Though the wicked know it not, they owe even the blessings of this life to the presence, in the world, of God's people whom they despise and oppress.
 But if Christians are such in name only, they are like the salt that has lost its savor.
 They have no influence for good in the world.
-Through their misrepresentation of God they are worse than unbelievers.—The Desire of Ages, 306.
+Through their misrepresentation of God they are worse than unbelievers.—.